-Group Project (20%): This is a group-based course project that is intended to allow you to exercise your insights and analytical abilities in a real-life business/industry.
-The group is to read about an emerging business idea/industry with new technology (e.g., mobile application, blockchain, short video sharing platform) and discuss its future trends, strategies, or impacts.
-The main deliverable is a set of slides detailing the technology, the firm and industry summarized in the reading, potential questions identified from the reading and predictions or suggestions.
-The groups need to apply what we discuss in class to their business ideas in identifying and solving problems.
-A supplementary report provides explanations and evidence of the slides is expected.
+Application Development Project (ADP) (20%): This is a group-based course project that is intended to allow you to exercise your insights and analytical abilities in a real-life business/application.
+The group member list is due on the Feb-16.
+The group is to develop a business idea for new technology (e.g., online platform, system, software, mobile application).
+The main deliverable is a business plan detailing the technology, the target market and financial analysis.
+The groups need to apply what we discuss in class to their business ideas in the business plans.
+The page limit of the business plan (including cover page (if any), references, tables, and appendices) is 3 pages (A4 paper, 1-inch margin on all sides, double-spaced, 12pt, Times New Roman).
+The final business plan is due by May 6, 2021 (11:59pm).

-We look for clarity, level of effort, and quality of content when assigning grades.
+I look for clarity, level of effort, and quality of content in the business plan when assigning grades.

 All members of a group would receive the same initial grade for the group project.
-The scores will be adjusted according to peer reviews.
+The scores will be adjusted according to peer-reviews.
 Students who do badly in their peer evaluations in the group project would receive lower grades for the second part of class participation.